Pain · Procurement

 What this work does not include.

 No legal services.
 No US entity formation.
 No E-2, L-1, EB-5, or O-1 visa work.
 No US tax structuring or double-tax-treaty analysis.
 No US banking introductions.
 No fiduciary services.
 No regulatory licensing.
 No IP filing.
 No contract drafting.
 No M&A transaction work.
 No SAM.gov registration filing.
 No CMMC certification work.
-No DFARS clause interpretation as legal advice.
-The firm sits next to US counsel and US compliance counsel on these decisions.
-The firm flags items that require counsel and defers before execution.
+No DFARS clause interpretation as legal advice. the company sits next to US counsel and US compliance counsel on these decisions.
+GMA flags items that require counsel and defers before execution.

 Start the inquiry →